EmployeeIssues.comU.S. Employee Rights in Plain English

 • Refusing to work when death or serious injury is an imminent danger, if all conditions that grant this worker right are met

 For more information about employers' safety and health responsibilities and related workers' rights, browse OSHA's informative site.
-For information about insurance benefits for an occupational injury, illness or death, read Workers' Compensation.
+For information about insurance benefits for an occupational injury, illness or death, refer to Workers' Compensation.

 Ask a Lawyer Online Now